Skip to navigation Skip to content

 Determine likely date of event + Read more ...

-The date of event to use in the decision is either:
+The date of event is either:

 • a date determined by Child Support based on the information and evidence provided by both customers